d4rklynk/divest-google/README.md

     - [Contacts](#contacts)
     - [Google Authenticator](#2fa)
 ## What is it ?<a name="what"></a>
-This guide is meant to be used for those who wants to remove their google account.
+This guide is meant to be used for those who want to remove their google account.
 Did you ever wonder : What am I losing if I remove my Google account ?
 Well, this page is for you.
-For example: Don't forget your passwords on chrome or don't forget your contact synchronisation with Google Contacts
+For example: Don't forget your passwords on chrome or don't forget your contact synchronisation with Google Contacts It worth notice that this guide is only here tohelp you deleting your google account, you can still use Google Maps, Google Contact (but without synchronization) and Google Messages for instance.

 __Feel free to ask for changes__
 ## Glossary<a name="glossary"></a>